Kerala Police

 The Kerala Police is the law enforcement agency for the Indian state of Kerala.
 Kerala Police has its headquarters in Thiruvananthapuram, the state capital.
 The motto of the force is "Mridhu Bhave Dhrida Kruthye" which means "Soft in Temperament, Firm in Action" in Sanskrit.
+It operates under the administrative control of the Home Department, Government of Kerala.
+The force is headed by the Director General of Police-cum-State Police Chief, and the incumbent chief is Ravada A Chandrasekhar, IPS.

 Kerala Police has a reputation for being one of the best-managed state police forces in the nation, and the state ranks among the top states for maintaining law and order.
 One of the first police forces in South Asia to put community policing into practise is Kerala Police, which was one of the first to do so through legislation.
 The term "Janamaithri" Policing, which means "people-friendly Policing," is used to refer to it.

 According to the data from Bureau of Police Research and Development (BPRD), there are a total of 564 police stations in Kerala.
+Among them, 484 police stations deal with local law enforcement, while the remaining 80 are specialised for specific purposes.
 Out of these, 382 police stations are located in rural areas, while 102 police stations are located in urban areas.
-Additionally, there are 80 special purpose police stations in Kerala.
+The specialized police stations include 14 women's police stations, 13 railway police stations, 18 coastal police stations, 19 cybercrime police stations, 1 crime branch police station, and 1 ATS police station.

-The rural police stations account for the majority of police stations in Kerala, comprising approximately 68% of the total.
+The rural police stations account for the majority of police stations in Kerala, constituting approximately 68% of the total.
 The urban police stations account for about 18% of the total, while the special purpose police stations account for about 14% of the total.